-Buying a home is so exciting!
-But be careful, it can come with a number of extra costs.
-And, if they say it's good to be grateful, then we should be thankful for the Nota Simple Registral (Property Registry Extract), because thanks to this document we can find out the legal status of a property.
+How exciting it is to buy a home!
+But be careful, it can come with a series of extra charges.
+And, if they say it's good to be grateful, it doesn't hurt to give thanks for the Nota Simple Registral, because thanks to this document we can know the legal situation of a property.

-Mortgages can bring surprises: unexpected charges, foreclosures, and vice versa.
+Mortgages give you surprises: unexpected charges, foreclosures and vice versa.

-If there's one thing we love in life, it's surprises.
-But are we sure about that?
-Like everything, there are always exceptions; and when it comes to buying a house: "No surprises, thank you."
+If there's one thing we like in life, it's surprises.
+But are we sure of that?
+Like everything, there are always exceptions; and when we're going to buy a house: "No surprises, thanks."

-To do this, we must consider concepts such as the property registry extract, which allows us to see the history of any encumbrances a property may have.
-The property registry extract, or any liens or encumbrances, can become those last-minute guests who show up at our party to spoil one of the most important moments of our lives.
+To do this, we must take into account concepts such as the simple note, which allows us to see the history of overloads that a home may have.
+The simple note or embargoes, can become those last-minute guests that appear at our party to spoil one of the most important moments of our lives.

-Let's start from the beginning: the simple registry note.
+Let's start at the beginning: the simple registration note.

-Have you ever been to that point where everything seems wonderful until the single note comes along?
-Yes, it seems simple, but the truth is, it can become extremely complex.
+Have you ever been through that point where everything seems wonderful until the single note appears?
+Yes, it seems simple, but the truth is that it can become something extremely complex.

-The nota simple is an informative document issued by the Property Registry that allows us to know who the owner is, a description and characteristics of the property and, most importantly, mortgages and other charges affecting the property.
+The simple note is an informative document issued by the Property Registry that allows us to know who the owner is, the description and characteristics of the property and, most importantly, mortgages and other charges that affect the home.

-From the simple note to the registry certificate.
+From the simple note to the registration certification.

-As we have seen, the purpose of the simple note is informative.
-Hence
+As we have seen, the character of the simple note is informative.
+That is why

-A simple land registry extract is sufficient for most real estate transactions.
-However, a land registry certificate has legal and evidentiary value and is used in legal and administrative proceedings.
+The simple note is sufficient to carry out most real estate transactions.
+On the other hand, the registry certification has legal and probative value, and is used in legal and administrative processes.

-In practice, in a sale or mortgage application, the simple note is usually sufficient.
+In practice, in a purchase or mortgage application, a simple note is usually sufficient.

 Other charges that may affect your home.